 Clinical outcomes of PRP treatment in Greater trochanteric pain syndrome (trochanteric bursitis)

-In January 2020, a study published in the medical journal Cureus, (1) offered the following on the superiority of PRP treatments to cortisone:
+In January 2020, a study published in the medical journal Cureus, (3) offered the following on the comparison of PRP treatments to cortisone:

 - 24 patients with greater trochanteric pain syndrome were enrolled and randomized into two study groups

 - In Group A patients received ultrasound-guided PRP injection treatment, while group B patients received ultrasound-guided cortisone injections.
 Clinical outcomes in both groups were evaluated and compared using various patient reported scoring systems.

 - Both groups showed improved scores compared to the pre-injection period, but patients in the PRP group had a statistically significant decrease in pain and increase in functionality at the last follow-up (24 weeks post-injection).
 No complications were reported.